groonga/groonga/doc/source/install/cmake_options.rst

 CMake options
 =============

-This section describes important CMake options.
+This section describes important options of CMake.

-To get more details about installing Groonga from the source by CMake on a specific environment, find the document for the specific environment from :doc:`/install`.
+To get more details about installing Groonga from the source with CMake on a specific environment, find the document for the specific environment from :doc:`/install`.

 ``-G GENERATOR``